SelfKeyFoundation/solidity-template/README.md

 ## Overview

-This template is created to be used with [create-project](https://github.com/mafintosh/create-project), upon creating a new project, this README should be overwritten according to the project's needs.
+This template was originally created to be used with [create-project](https://github.com/mafintosh/create-project).
+However, github allows to use the template directly at repository creation time.
+This README should be overwritten according to the project's needs.

 ### How to use this template

+#### Using github

+1. Select "create new repository" on SelfKeyFoundation github account.
+2. Under "Repository template" select `solidity-template`
+3. Continue project creation workflow as usual (see CONTRIBUTING.md)

+By selecting the template from github, using create-project is not necessary, however, the following guidelines are kept for reference (possibly deprecating soon)...

+#### Using create-project

 1. Install [create-project](https://github.com/mafintosh/create-project): `npm install -g create-project`
 2. Create project on the main repo, fork and clone according to the [contribution guidelines](CONTRIBUTING.md)